|Nutrition Facts (per serving)|

-- In a large saucepan over medium heat, combine the cream, milk, sugar, salt, and butter.
+In a large saucepan over medium heat, combine the sugar, cream, milk, butter, and salt.
 Stir until the sugar is dissolved and the butter melts.
 Brush down the sides of the pan with a wet pastry brush to prevent sugar crystals from forming.

-- Once the candy is at 238 F, remove the pan from the heat and remove the candy thermometer.
-Set the candy aside to cool for 20 minutes, or until it reaches about 110 F. Do not stir the candy during this time, or you will form sugar crystals that will cause the candy to become grainy.
+Once the mixture is at 238 F, remove the pan from the heat and remove the candy thermometer.
+Set the pan aside to cool for 20 minutes, or until the mixture reaches about 110 F. Do not stir the candy during this time or it will form sugar crystals that will cause the candy to become grainy.

 Once the candy is barely warm, add the vanilla and coconut extracts and begin to stir the fudge vigorously with a wooden spoon.
 As you continue to stir the fudge, it will begin to thicken and lose its gloss.